morinlandon12/w205-caltrain-final/README.md

  - The Berkeley AGM location had $25mm in revenue with an average order value of $64
  - Customers: 8,100
  - Orders: 390k
- - The majroity of customers are concentrated around the Berkely store.
+ - The majority of customers are concentrated around the Berkely store.
      - On average a customer traveled 7.5 miles to come to the store

 To expand our business, we specifically need to reach a broader customer base than who we are currently serving.